Lori Berenson: Activities in Peru and arrest

 Berenson said that she was unaware of what was happening on the upper floors and had even moved out some months prior to her arrest.
 She denied knowing of the presence of either the weaponry or the guerrillas, and she also denied knowing that the documents she prepared would be used for terrorism.
 She later admitted that she had learned that her associates were MRTA members and she said: "It might not have been intentional, but the bottom line is: I did collaborate with them."
 In the same interview she maintained that she had not been aware that weapons were being amassed in the upper floors of her house which she had sublet to the MRTA members, and she also maintained that she was unaware that violent actions were being planned at the Congress, stating that "at that time in Fujimori's dictatorship, Congress was the only place that there was some sort of democratic process."

-On January 8, 1996, the DINCOTE hosted a news event in which they showed Berenson to the press.
+On January 8, 1996, the DINCOTE (División Nacional Contra el Terrorismo, or National Counterterrorism Division) hosted a news event in which they showed Berenson to the press.
 At the event, she shouted in Spanish, with her fists clenched to her sides, in a statement to the local reporters:

 I am to be condemned for my concern about the conditions of hunger and misery which exists in this country.
 Here nobody can deny that in Perú there is much injustice.
 There is an institutionalized violence that has killed the people's finest sons and has condemned children to die of hunger.
 If it is a crime to worry about the subhuman conditions in which the majority of this population lives, then I will accept my punishment.
 But this is not a love of violence!
 This is not to be a criminal terrorist because in the MRTA there are no criminal terrorists!
 It is a revolutionary movement!

 I love this nation.
 I love this nation and although this love is going to make (cost) me years in prison, I will never stop loving, and never will lose the hope and confidence that there will be a new day of justice in Perú!

 The image of Berenson defiantly shouting to the press continues to make her unpopular in Peru.
 Her supporters later offered the explanation that her vehement defense of MRTA came about because she was angry over the treatment of a wounded cell mate and that she was instructed by authorities to shout in order to be heard.